lphust/UAVs/README.md

-# Papers Related to UAV Scheduling
+# Papers Related to UAVs Scheduling

 ## [Description](#description)
 UAVs: Unmanned Aerial Vehicles

 This repository is an up-to-date list of significant papers related to UAV scheduling.
-It covers five fields : computer vision, natural language processing, audio processing, multimodal learning and reinforcement learning.
-Feel free to give this repository a star if you enjoy the work.
+It covers the integration of scheduling with four other domains : three-dimensional path planning, multi-agent systems, multimodal learning and large language model.

 Contributed by Peng Liang, Beibei Liu, and Jingwei Wang.